sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 - browsing activity  (last 180, 90 days)

 ---

 # Target Definition (Churn / At-Risk / Active)

 The target is designed using business-oriented rules based on customer engagement patterns.

-The final target definition is ready

 The prediction window is 120 days - client's activity during this period (last 120 days) defines to which group he/she belongs.

-Planned customer segmentation:
 # Customer Churn Segmentation

 This project defines customer engagement segments based on behavioral, transactional, and browsing activity patterns.